Yuen Long Public Secondary School

-Introduction

 Yuen Long Public Secondary School is a school located in Yuen Long.
 In 1936, community members of Yuen Long felt that all primary school pupils in the district could not continue with secondary schooling.
 Seeing this, local community leaders initiated the establishment of a secondary school for the local students which led to fund-raising campaigns over a ten-year period.

 History

 In 1946, the school was the first secondary school established by the Government in the New Territories.
 The school moved into the campus at Au Tau in 1949 and moved again in 1989 to the present modern campus in Town Park Road South, Yuen Long.
 The School Improvement Programme, scheduled for expansion with a total floor area of 1030 square metres, was completed in September 2003.
 The new annex was officially opened on 30 October 2003.

 As early as the 1930s, there were no government or aided secondary schools established in the New Territories.
 There were only a few private secondary schools.
 Most students had to travel to Kowloon or Hong Kong Island to enter secondary schools.
 Therefore, the squires of Yuen Long began to raise funds for construction in 1936.
 The middle school, Yuen Long Public Middle School was completed in 1946.

 Because the Yuen Long Public High School was originally built by the squires of Yuen Long and raised about 100,000 funds.
 At that time, the Education Department had the enthusiasm of the squires, and also injected about 100,000.
 The squires saw the support of the government, so they learned about the management rights.